Maintenance Task & Service Sheet Development

 When it comes to asset management strategies and plans, the final step of the journey is putting quality maintenance task instructions and service sheets into the hands of maintainers.
 It isn’t the final step, but the most important.
 After all the time and effort put in to develop and optimise your maintenance strategy, what’s the use if it’s not implemented?

 Task and service sheets should reflect the desired way a precision maintenance job must be carried out.
-They’re more than just a list of tasks to allow “tick-and-flick” – great service sheets clearly describe each step, set clear and measureable specifications for what is acceptable or unacceptable to look like, and provide instructions on what to do if an inspected or installed component is found to be out-of-spec.
+They’re more than just a list of tasks to allow “tick-and-flick” – great service sheets clearly describe each step, set clear and measurable specifications for what is acceptable or unacceptable to look like, and provide instructions on what to do if an inspected or installed component is found to be out-of-spec.
 They should also enable measurements to be captured and reported so that trending can take place or allow an audit in case of a failure.

 The benefits of having quality task & service sheets can be seen in: